ClearTune/ClearTune.github.io/_pages/about.md

   - /about.html
 ---

-- I'm a Master's student in [Beihang University](http://www.buaa.edu.cn), China, where I received my Bachelor's degree in *Electronic and Information Engineering* in 2016. [[Curriculum Vitae]](https://cleartune.github.io/files/CV_HaidongWang.pdf)
+- I'm a Master's student in [Beihang University](http://www.buaa.edu.cn), China.
+I received my Bachelor's degree in *Electronic and Information Engineering* in [Beihang University](http://www.buaa.edu.cn) in 2016. [[Curriculum Vitae]](https://cleartune.github.io/files/CV_HaidongWang.pdf)
 - My current research topic is indoor positioning.
-More specifically, my research focuses on positioning by integration of information from inertial sensors and signals of chance.
+More specifically, my research focuses on positioning by fusing information from inertial sensors and signals of chance.
 - I enjoy programming and I'm proficient in Java, MATLAB, Python, C, C++ and LaTeX.

 <p align="center">